The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 Messier 34

-M34 or NGC 1039 is an open cluster of approximately 400 stars residing in the Perseus constellation about 5 degrees away from the Demon Star, Algol.
-It is about 1,500 light-years from Earth and has an apparent magnitude of 5.5.
-M34 can be seen in dark skies.
-Binoculars or a low-powered telescope are recommended.
+M34, also known as NGC 1039, is an open cluster of about 400 stars in the Perseus constellation, roughly 5 degrees from the Demon Star, Algol.
+It is approximately 1,500 light-years from Earth and has an apparent magnitude of 5.5.
+M34 is visible in dark skies, and binoculars or a low-powered telescope are recommended for the best view.

 Mu Cephei